D04: The Role of a Lietime

 ZAPZOP: Front flip!
 What the heck are you doing over there?

-BLEEZ: Oh, goodness.
-You're in the picture.
+BLEEZ: Ohhhhh, goodness.
+You're in the picture!

 ZAPZOP: I didn't even ask to be in the picture.
 What are you talking about?

-BAJANKLES: Sir, LaCraine Lacrosse is suffering from…
+BAJANKLES: Sir, LaCraine LaCrosse is suffering from…

-BAJANKLES: & BLEEZ: [simultaneously] Exhaustion.
+BAJANKLES & BLEEZ: [simultaneously] Exhaustion.

 BLEEZ: Caused by alcohol.